Book Proposal Workshop

 Selected participants agree to submit to the Humanities Center a draft book proposal of at least 4 single-spaced pages by 5 p.m.
 Monday, January 13, 2014.
 All proposals will be circulated shortly thereafter to members of the workshop for review and critique.
 Participants are expected to provide detailed written and oral feedback on all other proposals.

-Participants are also invited to schedule an individual consultation with Robert Lockhart, Senior Acquisitions Editor at the University of Pennsylvania Press.
+Participants are also invited to schedule an individual consultations with Robert Lockhart, Senior Acquisitions Editor at the University of Pennsylvania Press.
 Mr. Lockhart will be on the Oxford campus in February or March to conduct a seminar on humanities books and book proposals.
-Faculty interested in meeting with him one-on-one should write a brief request to email@example.com with “Editor Consultation” in the subject heading.
+Faculty interested in meeting with him one-on-one should write a brief request to firstname.lastname@example.org with “Editor Consultation” in the subject heading.
 Please note that Mr. Lockhart is visiting as a consultant only.
 Participants should understand that he is not considering proposals for publication by the University of Pennsylvania Press.